-A dedicated member of his community, Mr. Topolski serves as a lector at Our Lady of Lourdes and is a member of the National Association of Settlement Purchasers, the Knights of Columbus, Our Lady of Lourdes, the American Arbitration Association of Arbitrators and Mediators, the Florida Lawyers Network, the Coral Springs Regional Chamber of Commerce, and the West Boca Raton Chamber of Commerce.
+A dedicated member of his community, Mr. Topolski serves as a lector at Our Lady of Lourdes and is a member of the National Association of Settlement Purchasers, the Knights of Columbus, Our Lady of Lourdes, the American Arbitration Association of Arbitrators and Mediators, the Florida Lawyers Network, the Coral Springs Regional Chamber of Commerce, and Board of Directors of the West Boca Raton Chamber of Commerce.

 Mr. Topolski has lectured extensively on topics such as insurance law, debts and judgments.
 He earned his J.D. from Rutgers Law School and B.A. in Journalism from Rider University summa cum laude.

 Rutgers Law School- Newark, J.D., 1987

 Rider University, B.A.
 Journalism, summa cum laude, 1984

 As published in: Corporate Counsel February 23, 2018

 As published in: Legaltech News February 22, 2018

 As published in: SHRM February 16, 2018

 As published in: Roll Call February 15, 2018